 Waste Heat Boilers

 Waste heat boilers, often referred to as waste heat recovery units (WHRU), are specialized boilers designed to harness energy from sources rich in potential heat (such as steam, hot flue gas, or waste water).
 By capturing and utilizing this otherwise wasted energy, they effectively recycle it as fuel.
 This approach not only enhances efficiency but also aligns with eco-friendly practices, distinguishing them favorably from conventional boilers.
-Waste heat boilers find widespread application, particularly in industries like pulp and paper manufacturing.
+Waste heat boilers find widespread application, particularly in industries like pulp and paper manufacturing, chemical processing, glass production, and power generation, where they significantly improve overall plant energy efficiency and reduce operating costs.

 Biomass Boilers